 Protect data that would be vulnerable to premature termination, such as by using locks or protected regions, or by retaining the last consistent version of the data (checkpoints).

 Enable event logging and record all events prior to termination so that full traceability is preserved.

-For threads:
+Threading model:

 Handle exceptions; free locks; and clean up nested threads and shared data before termination.

 Use the try or finally clauses in thread methods and consider notifying a higher-level construct of the termination so that any corrective action if needed can be taken.